AbhinandanPadhi/Fair-and-Transparent-ML-Projects/README.md

-# Fair-and-Transparent-ML-Projects
+# Fair and Transparent ML Projects
-This repository contains Abhinandan's projects on Fair &amp; Transparent ML from Q1 (Winter) 2025.
+This repository contains Abhinandan's projects on Fair and Transparent ML from Q1 (Winter) 2025.
+Currently, the projects include:

+1. A project about improving the fairness of ML models for Diabetes Prediction (using a dataset from the UCI ML repository).
+For this project, we consider fairness with regard to various sensitive attributes (age, sex, education level, and income level).
+We apply three types of fairness interventions: dataset (pre-processing), model (in-processing), and prediction threshold (post-processing) interventions.
+More details are provided in the relevant IPython notebook.